acanalis/acanalis.github.io/content/es/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Materiales Compuestos
-- Computational Linguistics
+- Programación
-- Information Retrieval
+- Educación

 # Education to show in About widget
 education:
   courses:
-  - course: Mechanical Engineering
+  - course: Ingeniería Mecánica
     institution: ITBA
     year: 2021